-You are a bad boss being, and I want you to feel supported as you face your everyday challenges.
+You are a bad boss being, and my hope is you feel supported as you face your everyday challenges.

-🖤 I am dedicated to holding space for a multitude of paradigms.
-I continually strive to have greater cultural humility and respect the reality of the person sitting in front of me.
+I am dedicated to holding space for a multitude of paradigms.
+I continually strive to have greater cultural humility and respect for realities that are not my own.

-It is my hope that through your own empowerment, you will be inspired to advocate within your communities for systems that reflect the beauty and awe of every person.
+It is my hope, through your own empowerment, you will be moved to advocate within your communities for systems that reflect the beauty and awe of every person.

 How my story relates to my services